-PHOTO COURTESY OF KELLEN WATTS

-The roar of the crowd echoed across the field as senior Kellen Watts, his brother, and his cousin celebrated a tackle for loss-a special moment that captured everything he loved about playing football at Troy High School.
+PHOTO COURTESY OF KELLEN WATTS The roar of the crowd echoed across the field as senior Kellen Watts, his brother, and his cousin celebrated a tackle for loss-a special moment that captured everything he loved about playing football at Troy High School.
 Now, Watts is ready for his next chapter, committing to continue his athletic journey at Cerritos College.
 "It was definitely on my visit over there," Watts said.
 "I really felt at home, and I really love what they're doing.
 It seemed very similar to Troy, and I just loved it."
 Watts is especially eager for the new challenges that college football will bring, particularly the jump in competition against older and more experienced players.
 "I'm most excited about playing against older guys," Watts said.
 "There's a big difference between playing high schoolers and playing 20-year-olds and 22-year-olds.
 It's not just physical-it's mental, too."
-Looking back on his time at Troy, that shared tackle for loss with his brother and cousin remains one of his favorite memories, symbolizing the family bonds and teamwork that made his experience so meaningful.
-"It was special moment for us," Watts said. a he heads to Cerritos, Watts is ready to face the next level with the As passion, toughness, and love for the game that brought him this far. same

-The final whistle blew and smiles broke across the field as senior Mia Rosa and her teammates celebrated another deep CIF playoff run-a tradition that defined her years at Troy.
+Looking back on his time at Troy, that shared tackle for loss with his brother and cousin remains one of his favorite memories, symbolizing the family bonds and teamwork that made his experience so meaningful. special moment for us," he heads to Cerritos, Watts is ready to face the next level with the passion, toughness, and love for the game that brought him The final whistle blew and smiles broke across the field as senior Mia Rosa and her teammates celebrated another deep CIF playoff run-a tradition that defined her years at Troy.
 Now, LaRosa is ready to continue her soccer career at California State University, Fullerton.
 For LaRosa, the excitement is about the friendships and new experiences waiting ahead.
 "I'm really excited about rooming with Naomi and about going in with friends," LaRosa said.
-"We know a lot of the girls are really nice, so I'm just excited to meet new people and share this new experience." memorable moments at Troy came during CIF One of her most playoffs, stage where the level of competition brought the team closer together. a "CIF great experience," Rosa said.
-"It's just a different level has been a and we kind of have grown together in that get there, way." when you the physical game, Rosa understands the importance of building Beyond her collegiate team chemistry-something she plans to carry into career. strong aspect, it's important to continue working "On the social on teamwork and collaborative with other people in situations like on a team," she said. being she for this chapter, LaRosa ready to bring As prepares new is Fullerton. her skills, leadership, and team spirit to Cal State
+"We know a lot of the girls are really nice, so I'm just excited to meet new people and share this new experience." memorable moments at Troy came of her stage level competition brought the team closer great experience," Rosa said.
+"It's just a different level has been a and we kind of have grown together in that get there, physical game, Rosa understands the importance her collegiate team chemistry-something she plans to carry into aspect, it's important to continue working collaborative with other people in situations like on a team," said. being she for this chapter, LaRosa ready bring As prepares Fullerton. skills, leadership, and team spirit